Husseinn-Essam/Weather-App/README.md

-# Weather App
+# Weather App 🌞☁️🌧️🌪️

 This is a weather app that displays real-time weather information for a given location.
 The app features a weather card that dynamically updates with the current weather conditions, including temperature, humidity, wind speed, date, and time.
+The background image changes based on the weather condition, creating an immersive visual experience.

+## Demo

+[Link to Demo]

 ## Features

-- Displays the current weather conditions for a specific location.
+✨ Real-time weather updates
-- Changes the background image based on the weather condition.
+✨ Dynamic background image based on weather condition ✨ Temperature displayed in Celsius
-- Shows the temperature in Celsius.
-- Includes additional information such as humidity and wind speed.
+✨ Additional information such as humidity and wind speed

 ## Technologies Used